 - Doesn’t repel your audience because you’re never giving them what they don’t want

-- Helps clarify instead of confusing the reader
+- Helps clarify instead of confusing the reader with unwanted information

 - Appeals to the person you’re writing for (imagine the horror of your reader not understanding you.
 Phew!)

 - Simplifies your brand messaging and content creation process (because you understand your audience better now)